thepaperpilot/thepaperpilot.github.io/site/garden/a-plea-to-organize/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">A Plea to Organize</h1>
-<p>1086 words, ~6 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>1098 words, ~6 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

-If you take one message from this letter, let it be this: **Organize!** Seek out a local mutual aid group via [Mutual Aid Hub](https://www.mutualaidhub.org/) or join a leftist political organization like the [PSL](https://pslweb.org/).
+If you take one message from this letter, let it be this: **Organize!** Seek out a local mutual aid group via [Mutual Aid Hub](https://www.mutualaidhub.org/) or join a progressive political organization like the [DSA](https://www.dsausa.org/).
 Whether you're providing aid, receiving it, or working alongside fellow progressives, solidarity is our strongest tool.

 The following is both a call to action and a guide for building a socialist movement that will not only resist but overcome the regressive forces steering our nation.